awsmug/svorm/docs/readme.md

 }
 ```

-### Element
+### Field

-An element can be an input field or content which have to be shown.
+A field can be an input or a content field and have to be placed in the fields array of the fieldset.

 ```json
 {